 A little while ago, four of my longtime best friends (Jen, Alexa, and Tori) were joking about something that happened at this hilarious sleepover we had when we were kids—and I couldn’t remember it.
 I tried and tried to rack my brain, searching every corner to try and picture it, but I couldn’t do it.
 I remembered all of our other sleepovers.

-Tori, Alexa, Jen and I at
+Tori, Alexa, Jen and I at the Bite of Seattle last summer |

 I remember Alexa and I’s first playdate, when we threw water down my wooden hallway and slid on our knees to create an Indoor Waterslide.
 I remember sitting with Jen and her brother JJ as he defeated Robot Patrick in the Spongebob Game while simultaneously arguing over what the largest number in the world was (we had decided on ‘infinity google plux’).